lars-t-hansen/moz-sandbox/swat/MANUAL.md

 ## JS API

-When `swat` is run with the --js option it produces JS code that can be loaded into the SpiderMonkey shell and run.
+When `swat` is run with the `--js` option it produces JS code that can be loaded into the SpiderMonkey shell and run.
 A swat module called `M` begets a global JS variable also called `M`.
-This variable holds an object that has three
+This variable holds an object that has a number of fields, of which these are notable:

-fields: `module`, which is the Wasm module object; `lib`, which is an object that should be passed under the `lib` name in the imports object when instantiating `module`; and `types`, which are TypedObject type definitions created by the module.
+* `module`, which is the Wasm module object;
+* `lib`, which is an object that should be passed under the `lib` name in the imports object when instantiating `module`.

+Other fields of `M` should be considered private to the implementation.

 See eg "fib.swat" for an example of how to use the JS API.
-When compiled with --js, the translation appears in fib.wast.js.
+When compiled with `--js`, the translation appears in the file "fib.wast.js".

 ## Definition